somethingsimade/currentangle-reanimate/README.md

 settings["Disable character scripts"] = true
 settings["Fake character should collide"] = true
-settings["Parent real character to fake character"] = false settings["Names to exclude from transparency"] = {
+settings["Parent real character to fake character"] = false settings["Respawn character"] = true --[[ only should be disabled if your character havent played ANY animations, otherwise it breaks the reanimate]] settings["Names to exclude from transparency"] = {
     --[[ example:
     ["HumanoidRootPart"] = true,